The epitomy Sensei, K.I.S.S & anti-bullying responsibilities

 - Teaches others sparring or Kumite, usually in their own favourite format [ie; Sport Kumite, Jissen Kumite, Jiyu Kumite, Awase Kumite, etc].

-- Drills others on basics while he or she prefers to practices advanced techniques.
+- Drills others on basics while he or she prefers to practice advanced techniques.

 - Explains to those who want to learn to "defend the important body parts by defending with collateral body parts,"

-- Meticulously deciphers Kata with students then however tells those he teaches it "to practice the basics to fully understand," allowing them time to absorb and then he or she explains it again.
+- Meticulously deciphers Kata with students then tells those he teaches it "to practice the basics to fully understand," allowing them time to absorb and then he or she reexplains offering various theories.

-- Enjoys Kumite with children, plays very light Kumite in such an advanced manner that opponents are not injured, however will speak his way out of a real fight.
-Performs Kumite with minimal effort and will end a fight in the shortest amount of time wasting the least amount of energy and the most efficient of technique.
+- Enjoys Kumite with children, plays very light Kumite in such an advanced manner that opponents are not injured.
+However, will verbally communicate his way out of real combat.
+Performs Kumite with minimal effort and will end a combative situation in the shortest amount of time wasting the least amount of energy and using the most efficient technique.